 Is it any good?

-In Pee-wee's Playhouse, Reubens pulls off a kind of Bugs Bunny trick, entertaining the kiddies while giving grown-ups something to smirk at.
-The magic of Playhouse is its dual audience: Children notice only the show's imaginative charm, while adults warm to the sly subversive nature of many of the characters and situations.
+Reubens pulls off a kind of Bugs Bunny trick in this show, entertaining the kiddies while giving grown-ups something to smirk at.
+The magic of Pee-Wee's Playhouse is its dual audience: Children notice only the show's imaginative charm, while adults warm to the sly subversive nature of many of the characters and situations.
 With decades having passed since the show's production, it's also fun to watch the early work of now-well-known actors Fishburne and Merkerson.